um-acs/acs_docs/docs/connecting/connecting.rst

 When you have installed PuTTY, you can run it, and use it to log onto the IDSC servers with the appropriate account credentials.
-For instance, in order to connect to Pegasus, you need to specify on (the dialog box that shows up when you run PuTTY) the host name as *pegasus.ccs.miami.edu*, the port number as *22*, the connection type as *SSH* and make other selections as is shown in the figure below::
+For instance, in order to connect to Pegasus, you need to specify (on the PuTTY configuration window that shows up when you run PuTTY) the host name as *pegasus.ccs.miami.edu*, the port number as *22*, the connection type as *SSH* and make other selections as is shown in the figure below::